 Discover a holistic approach to wellness, tailored to your lifestyle.
 Our pioneering Wellness Your Way concept combines traditional spa, yoga, massage, and meditation with nutritious cuisine.
 Visiting practitioners offer martial arts and personal training sessions.
 Javvu Spa conjures up special treatments incorporating traditional Maldivian herbal medicine (‘Dhivehi Beys’).
 Complemented by customisable menus catering to vegan, keto, paleo, low carb, low lectin, gluten-free and dairy-free lifestyles.

 Amilla Maldives offers a stress-free holiday with our specially-designed meal plan options including our Dine Around Inclusive package, which provides you the best value and optimum peace of mind during your stay including Breakfast, Lunch, Dinner, along with selected Drinks and Excursions.
 Click here for more details

-Does Amilla have Children facilities and Family rooms?
+Does Amilla have Children's facilities and Family rooms?

 Explore Sultan’s Village Kids Club.
-This fenced open-air playground with splash area and sun canopy offers a fun-filled daily programme of activities.
-Book kids’ bicycles, snorkelling equipment, selected water-sports, ping pong, tennis, badminton, PADI Bubblemaker courses and much more.
+This fenced open-air playground with a splash area and sun canopy offers a fun-filled daily programme of activities.
+Book kids’ bicycles, snorkelling equipment, selected water sports, ping pong, tennis, badminton, PADI Bubblemaker courses, and much more.
 ‘Safety turtles’ provide additional water security for tots.
-Our two-Bedroom Beach Pool Villas are ideal for families with young children while older kids will love the bunkbeds in our exotic Two-Bedroom Treetop Pool Villas (which come with a strip of beach).
+Our two-Bedroom Beach Pool Villas are ideal for families with young children while older kids will love the bunk beds in our exotic Two-Bedroom Treetop Pool Villas (which come with a strip of beach).
 The enormous Residences are perfect for larger families - now with a fifth bedroom ideal for teenagers or nannies.